MoserMichael/python-obj-system/python-obj-system.md

   * [Conclusion](#s1-5)

-# <a id='s1' />Python object primer for python3 / meta classes
+# <a id='s1' />Python object primer for Python3 / meta classes

 ## <a id='s1-1' />Introduction

 Python is good at creating the illusion of being a simple programming language.
 Sometimes this illusion fails, like when you have to deal with the import/module system  [my attempts to get it](https://github.com/MoserMichael/pythonimportplayground).
-Another area of complexity is the object system, last week I tried to understand how [python enums](https://docs.python.org/3/library/enum.html), it turns that they are built on top of [meta classes](https://github.com/python/cpython/blob/2c56c97f015a7ea81719615ddcf3c745fba5b4f3/Lib/enum.py#L511), So now I have come to realize, that I really don't know much about python and its object system, after having failed to understand meta classes.
+Another area of complexity is the object system, last week I tried to understand [python enums](https://docs.python.org/3/library/enum.html), it turns that they are built on top of [meta classes](https://github.com/python/cpython/blob/2c56c97f015a7ea81719615ddcf3c745fba5b4f3/Lib/enum.py#L511), So now I have come to realize, that I really don't know much about python and its object system.
 The purpose of this text is to figure out, how the python object system ticks.

 ## <a id='s1-2' />The Python object system